mui/material-ui/docs/src/pages/careers/senior-designer.md

 ## About the role

+Designers at MUI are essentially _team leaders_.
+That means you'll be working closely with your engineering lead counterpart to shape work and scope targeting a set of problems revolving around our component area, either on MUI Core or MUI X (to be further defined).

+As our [design philosophy](https://mui-org.notion.site/Design-philosophy-bdbef60d6fad4134a43870df3e452ebc) states, you'll be conducting and guiding the whole team, making sure everything we do is adding a special design spice that only you can add.
+We imagine a world where design execution is a definitive product differentiator.

 ### What you'll do on a day-to-day basis

-As a **designer**, for this position, you will:

-- Ensure high-quality UI and UX across teams, libraries, components, and product strategy
+- Ensure high-quality user interface and UX work across MUI Core or MUI X components and design systems
+- Oversee the design kits production of the component set you'll be responsible for
+- Lead the design process for your team, from research to testing to implementation
-- Collaborate with product managers and engineers to ensure that design work is aligned with business goals and user needs
+- Collaborate with product managers and engineers to strategize work that is aligned with business goals and user needs
-- Update, implement, and improve components and design systems on either MUI Core or MUI X (to be further defined)
-- Oversee the design kits production, ensuring they're aligned with engineering implementation
-- Help maintain MUI's own design system and branding language
+- Review designs from other team members and provide feedback to ensure all MUI design output has the same level of quality

 ## About you

-We're looking for someone with an expert eye for both UI and UX design.
-Details matter to you.

-You get excited by thinking about design systems and building well-crafted, accessible, and of course, great-looking UIs.
+If you get excited by thinking about design systems, high-level of craftsmanship, accessible components, and joyful experiences, then we're looking for you!

-Development skills are very relevant but not entirely required.
+We're looking for designers who are generalists, meaning they can navigate from very high-level product strategy discussions to low-level implementation work.

+As a company that develops code-based products, it's important that you have a grasp of development to be effective.
+Concretely, that means you can at least picture how a given CSS snippet looks like just by reading it.
-It's important you know at least how to talk and read HTML/CSS but amazing if you're able to contribute to the codebase yourself, opening PRs, and tweaking the documentation or components to ensure they're being pushed with the highest attention to detail.
+If you're able to contribute to the codebase yourself, opening PRs and tweaking the documentation or components, that's highly valued.

+We strongly believe designers should code to ensure the level of detail they've wished for is really being implemented.
+So, if you want to grow in that direction, or are already moving towards that, we're looking for you.

-### Skills you should have
+### Other skills you should have

-- **Expert-level UI knowledge.** You can craft great-looking designs, spotting tiny details most people wouldn't pay attention to.
-- **Expert-level UX knowledge.** You can build intuitive solutions, both high and low-level ones.
-You care about the entire user journey as well as an interaction with a specific component.
-- **Experience with design systems.** You've worked on one before and are familiar with the challenges of maintaining it.
-- **Sharp written and verbal English communication skills.** You'll interface with our worldwide team, community members, enterprise customers, and also contribute to user documentation.
+- **Sharp written and verbal English communication skills.** You'll interface both in written and spoken form with our worldwide team, community members, and enterprise customers.
+English is the language medium for that and you should have a great grasp of it.
+- **Expert-level UI & UX knowledge.** You can craft great-looking UIs with thoughtful interaction patterns that solve concrete user problems
+- **Design systems experience.** You've either worked on one before or helped create one from scratch in the past.
+You agonize over component API, standards, and organization.
-- **Relative development autonomy.** Our products are essentially code.
-Knowing how to navigate through code is key to understanding MUI products and collaborating with engineers.
+- **Relative development autonomy.** Knowing how to read HTML and CSS is necessary.
+But being able to code yourself and contribute to the codebase would be incredible.

-### What would be nice if you had, but isn't required
+### It would be nice if you had but it isn't required

 - **Experience with open-source projects**.
 You have seen the particular product dynamics when in an OSS environment and are knowledgeable of the challenges.